-I have used my Big Agnes Tiger Wall UL1 tent on about 500 miles of backpacking, so it is time for a review.
-This year I used the tent on the Mohawk Trail in CT, a Foothills Trail thru-hike, and my Fall thru-hike of the Superior Trail in Minnesota.
+I have used my Big Agnes Tiger Wall UL1 tent on 1,500 miles of backpacking, including my Appalachian Trail Thru-hike this year, so it is time for a review.
+In addition, I used the tent on the Mohawk Trail in CT, a Foothills Trail thru-hike, and my Fall thru-hike of the Superior Trail in Minnesota.

 I chose the Tiger Wall UL tent primarily because I was tired of condensation.
 When I use my Dyneema shelters, the condensation is always irritating, no matter where I choose to set up.
 On more humid trails, the buildup of moisture inside the tent is always a PIA.